This document standardizes the way we define and organize FIDL tests in the GN build system, respecting the following goals:

 suffix, not_test

-. - It will be deprecated soon.
+. - It can be confusing and might be deprecated in the future.

 Instead of with_unit_tests